aut0maticjack/lazyweb/3D-Printing-Calibration.md

 TODO - make nicer
 ~~~

+print a temperature tower, find one on Thingiverse

+change temperature as you print it, corresponding with the designs on the tower. in Cura use the TweakAtZ plugin in Postprocessing. in S3D use multiple processes covering a height range and change the temperature in each process. slic3r cannot do this directly, so you need to edit the gcode or babysit the print and tweak the temperature manually via LCD or host program

-print a temperature tower, pick which looks best or gives the strongest layer adhesion or the best detail or the best bridging or whatever aspect you care about
+once you have it printed, pick which temperature looks best or gives the strongest layer adhesion or the best detail or the best bridging or whatever aspect you care about

 for pla use 185c to 235c

+for petg use 200c to 250c

 * https://www.thingiverse.com/search?q=temperature+tower
 * https://www.thingiverse.com/search?q=temperature+calibration